yastrov/java/README.md

   - simple templates of core of Java
   - simple exercises

+  - EncodingTest.java
+    - work with encodings
+    - work with files

 -  src/WalkTest
  - example of walk over file tree
  - tips for call functions of main class (via create instance of main project class)